 Understanding That Assessing Circumstantial Evidence Involves Review of Various Possible Theories

-The difference between what is circumstantial evidence versus what is direct evidence was provided by the Supreme Court of Canada within the case of R. v.
+What constitutes as circumstantial evidence versus what constitutes as direct evidence was explained by the Supreme Court of Canada within R. v.
 Villaroman, 1 S.C.R.
-1000 where it was said:
+1000 wherein it was stated:

 An explanation of the difference between direct and circumstantial evidence is included in most criminal jury charges and rarely causes difficulty.
 One example of how this distinction may be conveyed to a jury is found in s.
 10.2 of the Model Jury Instructions (online) prepared by the National Committee on Jury Instructions of the Canadian Judicial Council:

 As I explained at the beginning of the trial, you may rely on direct evidence and on circumstantial evidence in reaching your verdict.
 Let me remind you what these terms mean.

 Usually, witnesses tell us what they personally saw or heard.
 For example, a witness might say that he or she saw it raining outside.
 That is called direct evidence.

 Sometimes, however, witnesses say things from which you are asked to draw certain inferences.
 For example, a witness might say that he or she had seen someone enter the courthouse lobby wearing a raincoat and carrying an umbrella, both dripping wet.
 If you believed that witness, you might infer that it was raining outside, even though the evidence was indirect.
 Indirect evidence is sometimes called circumstantial evidence.